 However, everything is still in process, so nothing is determined at the moment.
 Moreover, it will slowly phase out Proof of Work and replace it with other methods such as Proof of Stake, Byzantine-Fault-Tolerance, etc.

 It’s the last layer of the enterprise Ethereum architecture.
 This layer contains only one sublayer called the Network Protocol Sublayer.
 Basically, in the network layer, there would be a peer-to-peer network protocol, which will allow users to communicate with each other.
 At present, they have DEVp2p protocol, but in the future, they would add additional P2P protocols to offer higher security measures.

 These protocols define how the nodes will communicate with each other within the new private channels.
 Every node in the network would need to have identification and would use Ethereum enode URL format to get advertised in the enterprise Ethereum architecture.

-Furthermore, for messaging it uses DEVp2p Wire Protocol, which establishes a communication channel between nodes.
-It further uses a high layer protocol to mask the channel from anyone interfering.
-These high layer protocols are called capability protocols.
+Furthermore, messaging uses DEVp2p Wire Protocol, which establishes a communication channel between nodes.
+It further uses a high-layer protocol to mask the channel from anyone interfering.
+These high-layer protocols are called capability protocols.

-For example, the Ethreum Wire Protocol will help in exchanging transaction and block information within two peer users who are transacting.
-However, they may add in more protocols in the enterprise Ethereum architecture for extending the feature to accommodate organizations better.
+For example, the Ethereum Wire Protocol will help in exchanging transactions and block information within two peer users who are transacting.
+However, they may add more protocols in the enterprise Ethereum architecture to extend the feature to accommodate organizations better.

-In the case of many points to point communications happen on the network, any private node would be able to send their transactional data information to multiple private nodes at once.
+In the case of many point-to-point communications happen on the network, any private node would be able to send their transactional data information to multiple private nodes at once.